JS-Tip/javascript-arrays/README.md

 The **intermediate** developer will benefit from the practical examples of array methods and how to best combine them in real-world applications.

+Each module of this course builds upon the previous one, so multiple methods can be chained together as you work through the course.

 ## How to use the code in this repo

 Because this is a video course, there is already a visual component to the concepts covered.
 But there's no better way to learn than to tinker with code, and I have tried to make it as easy as possible to tinker with this repo.